nthskyradiated/codeAndy/src/content/blog/blog-001.md

 ---
-layout: ../../layouts/Layout.astro
 isDraft: false
 title: Exploring the Latest JavaScript Technology
 excerpt: "JavaScript is in a constant state of evolution, and 2023 brings a wave of exciting new features and trends.
 Join us as we journey"
 slug: exploring-the-latest-javascript-technology
 publishDate: 2023-09-23
 author: John Doe